- Applicants are urged to carefully review the excellent guide to MD/PhD training and careers provided by the following link to the AAMC

 - Shortly after your AMCAS application is processed, a Stritch School of Medicine secondary application will be requested.

-- Applicants to Stritch School of Medicine must be U.S. citizens or hold a permanent resident visa at the time of application.
+- Applicants to Stritch School of Medicine must be U.S. citizens or hold a permanent resident visa, or be eligible for the Deferred Action for Childhood Arrivals (DACA) process of the U.S. Citizenship and Immigration Services at the time of application.
 Applicants who have taken all of their undergraduate coursework outside the United States or Canada must complete at least one year of full-time study in an accredited American college or university before applying to the Stritch School of Medicine.

 - Applicants enrolled in a graduate program must complete that program before beginning medical school.
 If this is not possible, graduate students must withdraw from their graduate program before applying for admission to the Stritch School of Medicine.